filbeam/contracts/README.md

 ### Pricing Model
 - **Usage-Based**: Calculated as `usage_bytes * rate_per_byte` at report time
-- **Configurable Rates**: Owner can update rates via `setCDNRatePerByte` and `setCacheMissRatePerByte`
+- **Immutable Rates**: Rates are set at deployment and cannot be changed, ensuring predictable pricing
-- **Rate Changes**: Rate changes only affect future usage reports, not accumulated non-settled usage amounts
+- **Transparent Pricing**: All users can view the fixed rates on-chain

 ### Rail Settlement
 - **Independent Tracking**: CDN and cache-miss settlements tracked separately